nick-ng/poe-map-team/story-route/misc/curse-support-act-3.md

   - Try and find the Docks waypoint.
 You should then farm between the Docks waypoint and Docks entrance.
   - If your inventory gets full, return to town when you're at the waypoint side of Docks.
   - 4 links can drop in the Docks.
-  - You need BBBG or BBGG.
+  - You need BBBG.
 Keep your BBG item in your stash if you aren't using it.
-  - You also need BBB by act 4 so be on the lookout for them.
-  - The party needs BBBG, BBBB and RRRB.
+  - The party needs BBBG and RRRB.
   - You may have noticed red "side" areas in some zones.
 They have a red icon on the map.
 Starting from the Docks, you should start entering those and killing the monsters in there.
   - Pick up any Sacrifice of X items and Vaal gems.
 We need several of each Vaal Grace (2), Vaal Discipline (4) and Vaal Haste (1) so pick up any extras you find.
 - Warp to Mark and talk to Lady Dialla.
 Take the Jade Amulet reward.